4-bit computing: History

 A 4-bit processor may seem limited, but it is a good match for calculators, where each decimal digit fits into four bits.

 Some of the first microprocessors had a 4-bit word length and were developed around 1970.
 The first commercial microprocessor was the binary-coded decimal (BCD-based) Intel 4004, developed for calculator applications in 1971; it had a 4-bit word length, but had 8-bit instructions and 12-bit addresses.
 It was succeeded by the Intel 4040, which added interrupt support and a variety of other new features.

 The first commercial single-chip computer was the 4-bit Texas Instruments TMS 1000 (1974).
 It contained a 4-bit CPU with a Harvard architecture and 8-bit-wide instructions, an on-chip instruction ROM, and an on-chip data RAM with 4-bit words.

 The Rockwell PPS-4 was another early 4-bit processor, introduced in 1972, which had a long lifetime in handheld games and similar roles.
 It was steadily improved and by 1975 been combined with several support chips to make a one-chip computer.

-The 4-bit processors were programmed in assembly language or Forth, e.g. "MARC4 Family of 4 bit Forth CPU" (which is now discontinued) because of the extreme size constraint on programs and because common programming languages (for microcontrollers, 8-bit and larger), such as the C programming language, do not support 4-bit data types (C, and C++, and more languages require that the size of the char data type be at least 8 bits, and that all data types other than bitfields have a size that is a multiple of the character size).